rcdczajak/Filter/README.md

 # Filter
-A simple image filter which takes a user selected image, and applies a visual filter effect to the picture
+A simple image filter which takes a user selected image, and applies a visual filter effect to the picture using C